 What if an LGBTQ student feels threatened on campus?
 How will Baylor respond to the harassment of LGBTQ students?

 As a loving and caring campus community, Baylor will not tolerate harassment of any member of the Baylor Family and will take appropriate disciplinary action against anyone found responsible for such behavior.
 Baylor is committed to promoting and maintaining an educational environment in which students can learn and grow without the fear of being harassed.
-Students – including those who identify as LGBTQ – can report sexual harassment or sexual assault to either the Title IX Office or the Bias Response Team without fear of retribution.
+Students – including those who identify as LGBTQ – can report sexual harassment or sexual assault to the Equity, Civil Rights, and Title IX Office without fear of retribution.
 If students are threatened or are in immediate danger, they should contact the Baylor University Police Department at (254) 710-2222.

 Where can LGBTQ students go for support and community?

 We recognize that thinking through sexual development issues in isolation can be overwhelming for students and that community support in a trusted environment can be positive and nurturing.
 Thus, the University provides several areas of support for LGBTQ students.
 The Baylor Counseling Center offers voluntary support groups for LGBTQ (and questioning) students, which are overseen by experienced counseling professionals.
-Other support areas include the Bias Response Team and the Chaplain’s Office/Department of Spiritual Life.
+The Chaplain’s Office/Department of Spiritual Life may also be of assistance.
+In addition, the Equity, Civil Rights, and Title IX Office may offer support and resources.
 The University is committed to ensuring that these support services are deserving of students’ trust.
 Additionally, there are many caring and trusted faculty and staff across campus, as well as resources and informal support groups within the greater Waco community.